Enrollment-stage Backdoor Attacks on Speaker Recognition Systems via Adversarial Ultrasound: Related Works

 \subsection{Training-stage Backdoor Attacks on SRSs}

-Backdoor attacks are a typical threat to the training stage of deep neural networks (DNNs), which intend to embed backdoors in DNNs during the training process~\cite{gu2017badnets,li2022backdoor}.
-Malicious attackers can activate such hidden backdoors via specific triggers to manipulate the output of the targeted DNN model.
+Backdoor attacks pose a common threat during the training stage of deep neural networks (DNNs).
+These attacks intend to secretly embed backdoors in DNNs during the training process~\cite{gu2017badnets,li2022backdoor}.
+Malicious attackers can activate these hidden backdoors using specific triggers to manipulate the output of the targeted DNN model.
 However, less work has been proposed to implement backdoor attacks on speaker recognition systems.
-Zhai et al.~\cite{zhai2021backdoor} present a backdoor attack on SV systems by poisoning training samples.
-Instead of audible triggers, Koffas et al.~\cite{koffas2021can} inject inaudible triggers in the training data.
-However, it is difficult to access the training data for malicious attackers in most cases, which significantly limits the application scenarios of such attacks.
-Unlike the above work, our backdoor attack focuses on the enrollment stage rather than the training one, which presents a new type of attack surface.
+As demonstrated in Tab.~\ref{tab:compare}, three training-stage backdoor attacks enjoy the advantage of being effective against black-box models, but this is under the strong assumption of having access to training data.
+Zhai \textit{et al.}~\cite{zhai2021backdoor} present a digital backdoor attack on SV systems by poisoning training samples with a monotone signal, e.g., 1~kHz.
+Instead of audible triggers, Koffas \textit{et al.}~\cite{koffas2021can} inject high-frequency triggers, such as 23~kHz into the training audio files (48~kHz sampling rate).
+However, due to the communication and storage considerations, most audio formats in VoIP are limited within 16~kHz.
+PhaseBack~\cite{ye2023stealthy} proposes hiding the trigger inside the phase spectrum, which needs to abide by the requirement of minimizing distortion after inverting the frequency domain to the time domain.
+Nonetheless, we observe there still remains slight electrical noise, rendering it less physically applicable.
+SMA~\cite{zheng2023silent} realizes ultrasonic backdoor attacks to alter the recognition result of user speech.
+Its implementation involves two key steps: (1) modeling the nonlinear distortion of triggers transmitted through the ultrasonic channel; (2) proactively inserting the modeled triggers into training data to ensure a seamless alignment between the poisoning and attack phases.